Chinese Car Brands (manufacturer car companies, logos)

 Maxus

-The Maxus brand is sometimes called Datong because it reads the characters that make up its Chinese name.
-It was created based on the disbanded company LDV Group from the UK when SAIC Motor Corporation Limited acquired the rights to LDV.
-The first Maxus vehicles’ inspiration was the light commercial vehicle previously produced under the brand name LDV Maxus.
+The Maxus brand is sometimes called Datong, as it reads the characters that make up its Chinese name.
+It was created from the UK’s disbanded LDV Group, which SAIC Motor Corporation Limited acquired the rights to.
+The first Maxus cars were inspired by a light commercial vehicle previously produced under the LDV Maxus brand.

 Qoros

-Shanghai Qoros Auto Co., Ltd. carries out a full passenger car production cycle under the Qoros brand.
-Until 2011, it was called Chery Quantum Automotive Corporation because it was created by the Chinese car manufacturer Chery, with the support of Israel Corporation, the largest Israeli holding.
-The first production car Qoros went on sale in 2013.
+Shanghai Qoros Auto Co., Ltd. manages the entire production cycle for passenger cars under the Qoros brand.
+Until 2011, it was called Chery Quantum Automotive Corporation, created by the Chinese automaker Chery with the support of the largest Israeli holding, Israel Corporation.
+The first Qoros production car went on sale in 2013.

 Soueast